sya-ri/spigot-event-list/README.md

 <br />
 <br />

-- Minecraft のプラグイン制作に使うイベントの一覧です。
+- A list of events for Minecraft plugins.
-- イベント名による検索・環境による絞り込みに対応しています。
+- Search by event name and filtering by platform.
-- 最新バージョンに対応しており、常に新しいイベントを追加しています。
+- Compatible with the latest version and constantly adding new events.
-- 複数の環境に対応しており、総イベント数は450個を超えています。
+- Compatible with multiple environments, total number of events exceeds 450.
   - Bukkit
   - Spigot
   - Paper